guillermooo/sublime-undocs/source/extensibility/packages.rst

-However, Sublime Text allows you to create an :term:`override package <override packages>` that will effectively inject files into the original archive without changing the archive files.
+However, Sublime Text allows you to create an :term:`override package <override packages>` that will effectively inject files into the original archive without modifying the archive itself.

 To create an override package, create a new folder under :file:`{Packages}`